Holy shit, where did that time go?

 Events that unfold over the course of the Vanguard novels would be informed by bits and pieces from the original series, and in turn layer in additional context to things conveyed to us in various key episodes and even a couple of the movies.
 The main idea was to weave an all-new story in an around the mythos of the original show, hewing to that “canon” as close as possible while still enjoying the freedom granted by inventing characters, adversaries, and situations unique to the books.
 As an avid–nay, rabid–fan of the original Star Trek series, for me this was a dream job.

-Once Dave laid the basic groundwork for the series not only with a very comprehensive “writer’s bible” as well as the manuscript for the first novel, Harbinger, Kevin Dilmore and I were invited to contribute the second book.
+Once Dave laid the basic groundwork for the series not only with a very comprehensive “writer’s bible” but also the manuscript for the first novel, Harbinger, Kevin Dilmore and I were invited to contribute the second book.
 Encouraged both by Dave and Marco to use the writer’s guide as a point of departure while developing our own ideas, Kevin and I added a few bits and pieces to the mix, ending up with what became Summon the Thunder.
 Then we were off and running, as it was decided that Dave, Kevin, and I would be the writers for additional books in the series.
-The three of us bounced a hella bunch of ideas off each other, some drawn from the long-term series arc Dave originally had envisioned, and others that we came up with that we all thought sounded better, and getting the call to write “the next Vanguard novel was something I relished.
+The three of us bounced a hella bunch of ideas off each other, some drawn from the long-term series arc Dave originally had envisioned, and others that we came up with that we all thought sounded better, and getting the call to write “the next Vanguard novel” was something I relished.

 I’ve already written at length about the series and its development and execution on more than one occasion, so I probably shouldn’t bore you with too much of that yet again.
 Suffice it to say that from start to finish, this was one big fat chunk of fun.